RmLtA/Social_Network/README.md

 # Social_Network
 Big Data project - 4INFO - INSA Rennes

+## Using Snap.py with this project
+You can use 2 main scripts :

+- `communities.py` runs the 2 clustering algorithms (Girvan-Newman & Closet-Newman-Moore) on the network specified into the script.
+You can modify that if you want to change the used network.
+At the end, you will have the number of generated clusters and other informations.
+- `printInfo.py` make a picture of the graph with colors.
+You have to install Graphviz before use that script.

+More info about Snap.py on [the website of Stanford SNAP](snap.stanford.edu).

 ## Using Neo4j with this project
 (please go and read text file in the appropriate directory)